dpayne/CodeGPT.nvim/README.md

 The toplevel command is `:Chat`.
 The behavior is different depending on weather text is selected and/or arguments are passed.

 ### Completion
-* `:Chat` with trigger the `completion` command, this will try to complete the selected code snippet.
+* `:Chat` with text selection will trigger the `completion` command, ChatGPT will try to complete the selected code snippet.
 ![completion](examples/completion.gif?raw=true)

 ### Code Edit